 The Institute also offers annual workshops on a variety of topics for professionals and students who wish to strengthen or broaden their therapeutic approaches.
 On a case-by-case basis, these workshops are typically approved for psychologists and registered nurses.

-FTI offers a complete internship program for therapists who have completed their Master’s degrees and are in their final hours of training prior to licensure.
-Our internships require a minimum commitment of one year and are generally unpaid.
+FTI offers a complete internship training program for Associate Marriage and Family Therapists who have completed their Master’s degrees and are in their final hours of training prior to licensure.
+Our internship’s require a minimum commitment of one year and are generally unpaid.
 We do not offer on-site practicum training for people who have not completed their graduate educational programs.

 On therapy cases:

 Therapists who want input on challenging cases frequently consult with our senior training faculty.
 Interventions include supervision, live observations, review of video or audiotapes, and “sitting in” on on-going sessions.

 FTI staff are available for on-site case consultation to principals, teachers and school counselors, and for liaison work between schools, students and parents.
 FTI staff provide many services to students within local schools as well as in-service training to teachers, staff and parents upon request.

 To other agencies: